AlexPedre/TrenoLEGO/README.md

   ```
 - Finally, reset the hub.
 If the Wi-Fi settings are correct and the connection is successfully established, the status LED will turn green.

-Here is reported the meaning of each color of the status LED.
+The following table shows the meaning of each status LED color:

 <table align="center">
   <tr>